httpwg/http-extensions/draft-thomson-http-encryption.md

 +--------------------+     expands by 16 octets
 ~~~

-The record size determines the length of each portion of plaintext that is enciphered.
-The record
+The record size determines the length of each portion of plaintext that is
-size defaults to 4096 octets, but can be changed using the "rs" parameter on the Encryption header
+enciphered.
+The record size defaults to 4096 octets, but can be changed using
-field.
+the "rs" parameter on the Encryption header field.

-AEAD_AES_128_GCM expands ciphertext to be 16 octets longer than its input plaintext.
-Therefore, the
+AEAD_AES_128_GCM expands ciphertext to be 16 octets longer than its input
-length of each enciphered record is equal to the value of the "rs" parameter plus 16 octets.
-It is
+plaintext.
+Therefore, the length of each enciphered record is equal to the
+value of the "rs" parameter plus 16 octets.
+A receiver MUST fail to decrypt if
-a fatal decryption error to have a remainder of 16 octets or less in size (though AEAD_AES_128_GCM
+the remainder is 16 octets or less in size (though AEAD_AES_128_GCM permits
-permits input plaintext to be zero length, records always contain at least one padding octet).
+input plaintext to be zero length, records always contain at least one padding
+octet).

-Each record contains between 0 and 255 octets of padding, inserted into a record before the
+Each record contains between 0 and 255 octets of padding, inserted into a record
-enciphered content.
-The length of the padding is stored in the first octet of the payload.
-All
+before the enciphered content.
+The length of the padding is stored in the first
-padding octets MUST be set to zero.
-It is a fatal decryption error to have a record with more
+octet of the payload.
+All padding octets MUST be set to zero.
+A receiver MUST
-padding than the record size.
+fail to decrypt if a record has more padding than the record size can
+accommodate.

-The nonce used for each record is a 96-bit value containing the index of the current record in
+The nonce used for each record is a 96-bit value containing the index of the
-network byte order.
+current record in network byte order.
 Records are indexed starting at zero.

-The additional data passed to the AEAD algorithm is a zero-length octet sequence.
+The additional data passed to each invocation of AEAD_AES_128_GCM is a
+zero-length octet sequence.

-A sequence of full-sized records can be truncated to produce a shorter sequence of records with
+A sequence of full-sized records can be truncated to produce a shorter sequence
-valid authentication tags.
-To prevent an attacker from truncating a stream, an endoder MUST append
+of records with valid authentication tags.
+To prevent an attacker from
-a record that contains only padding if the final record is not shorter than the record size.
-A
+truncating a stream, an encoder MUST append a record that contains only padding
+and is smaller than the full record size if the final record ends on a record
-receiver MUST treat the stream as failed due to truncation if the final record is not less than the
+boundary.
+A receiver MUST treat the stream as failed due to truncation if the
-full record size.
+final record is the full record size.

 Issue:
 : Double check that this construction (with no AAD) is safe.